taiyuuki/nes-vue/docs/guide/props.md

 ### Control the game in other ways

-If you need to control the game in other ways, such as triggering the direction key UP through the touch event of the button element.
+If you need to control the game through click or touch events of HTML elements, The [v-gamepad](/guide/directives#v-gamepad) directive is highly recommended.

+You can also control the game by dispatching `keydown` and `keyup` events to the document, But you should only do this when the v-gamepad doesn't meet your needs.

 ```vue
 <script setup>